These are shocking statistic facts – Children 74.5 million in the United States:

 Below I will explain two cases: Emotional disorders and Psychosomatic disorders.

 However mental health today is still gray area where most of employees of modern medical system still use outdated definitions from previous century.
-It looks as if last century developments in Epigenetics, Endocrinology, Neurology and Quantum Medicine have not been included in general medical knowledge and theories.The treatments are rudimentary, far from holistic understanding of the causes of a disease.
+It looks as if last century developments in Epigenetics, Endocrinology, Neurology and Quantum Medicine have not been included in general medical knowledge and theories.The treatments are rudimentary, far from holistic understanding of the causes of a condition.

 It is still believed that there are purely mental (emotional) disorders that are “in the head” of a patient but patient is physiologically healthy.